telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/editing/using-remote-validation-in-grid.md

         }
     ```

-3. Now you need to add the custom server-side logic that would validate the user input.
-The `RemoteAttribute` in the previous step specifies that this validation will be performed in a method called `IsProductName_Available` located in `ValidationController`.
-This is custom logic and should be implemented per-case.
-In the example below the code is checking if the entered `ProductName` already exists.
+3. Add the custom server-side logic that will validate the user input.
+The `RemoteAttribute` in the previous example specifies that the validation will be performed in a `IsProductName_Available` method located in `ValidationController`.
+This is a custom approach and has to be implemented per case.
+In the following example, the code checks whether the entered `ProductName` already exists.

     ###### Example